kylxbn/google-apps-script-zlema/README.md

 Since this code looks like it is sacred and is kept secret by the "stock trading guys" if there even is such a thing, I aim to make this code very accessible to everyone, so that everyone who wants to use ZLEMA will be able to do so without looking for articles and getting frustrated with hard to understand formulas.

 Contribution is very much encouraged.
-As long as you tested it and it works, just send your pull request and I will definitely accept it.
+As long as you tested it, and it works, just send your pull request, and I will definitely accept it.
 Thanks for helping to make ZLEMA accessible to everyone!

 ```
 google-apps-script-zlema - Compute ZLEMA with Google Sheets